Issue Date: March 2, 2015

-THE NEW STATEMENTS are among 27 ACS position statements designed to respond to issues defined by the board of directors and listed in its biennial public policy priority statement.
-The priorities are subdivided into four general categories: fostering innovation through research and technology, strengthening science education and the scientific workforce, advancing science through openness, and promoting science and sustainability in public policy.
+ACS currently has policy positions on 24 issues in four broad areas: fostering innovation through research and technology, strengthening science education and the scientific workforce, advancing science through openness, and promoting science and sustainability in public policy.

-Statements are available on the ACS website at www.acs.org/policy.
-OPA also transmits them to policymakers, media outlets, and other organizations.
+The current policy statements are available on the ACS website at www.acs.org/policy.

 - Chemical & Engineering News